jpegleg/morpho-web-lt/README.md

 # morpho-web-lt

 A version of morpho-web without curl and with higher port binding for non-root users.
+This version of morpho also has no transactional logging.
+If logging is needed, either add your own or see the regular morpho logging.

 See the regular morpho-web here: https://github.com/jpegleg/morpho-web